 TOWNSCAPE’s professional planning staff has diverse experiences and skills, with special knowledge on land planning, site planning, GIS analysis and mapping, biology / ecology, natural resource management and local culture.

-Bruce Tsuchida is the founder and President of TOWNSCAPE, INC. This Honolulu-based company is an outgrowth and continuation of TOWNSCAPE ASSOCIATES, a planning company that Bruce established in Massachusetts in 1976.
+Bruce Tsuchida is the founder of TOWNSCAPE, INC. This Honolulu-based company is an outgrowth and continuation of TOWNSCAPE ASSOCIATES, a planning company that Bruce established in Massachusetts in 1976.
 Townscape Associates provided land planning and town planning services to New England cities and towns and to New England Native American communities from 1976 to 1984.
-As President of TOWNSCAPE, INC., Bruce is in charge of overall company business planning and management, marketing, quality control, staff mentoring, interaction with clients and with the community, and management of many of the company’s projects, both large and small.
+As Board of Chairman of TOWNSCAPE, INC., Bruce is in charge of overall company business planning and management, marketing, quality control, staff mentoring, interaction with clients and with the community, and management of many of the company’s projects, both large and small.
 His recent planning projects include the Primary Urban Center Watershed Management Plan for the Honolulu Board of Water Supply, Community Development Plans for North Kohala and South Kohala, Hawaiʻi County; the Management Plan for Kamehameha Schools’ Honohononui Lands near Hilo, Hawaiʻi County; and the Mākaha Valley Flood Mitigation Study for the State Department of Land and Natural Resources.
 Bruce grew up in the town of Floral Park, Queens County, New York.
 He received a BA with a Major in English Literature from Amherst College in 1965, and a Master’s Degree in Landscape Architecture and Regional Planning from the Harvard Graduate School of Design in 1971.
 He has lived in Hawaiʻi since 1984.

 As a Principal Planner at TOWNSCAPE, Sherri has focused on watershed, natural resources, land use, and community-based planning projects and their associated permits and approvals.
 Recent projects have included the Heʻeia Wetlands Restoration Conceptual Plan; Waiʻanae, Koʻolau Loa, and ʻEwa Watershed Management Plans; Pūpūkea Paumalū Long-Range Resources Management Plan; the American Samoa Coastal Zone Management Program Section 309 Assessment and Strategy; and the State Water Resources Protection Plan.
 Sherri was born and raised in Hilo and received a Bachelor of Science degree in Biological Sciences from the University of California at Irvine.
 A graduate of the Master of Arts program at the University of Hawaii’s Department of Urban and Regional Planning, Sherri has been with TOWNSCAPE since 2001.

-Recent projects have included the Pololū Trailhead Management Plan; Honohononui Makai Master Plan; DHHL Molokaʻi Regional Plan Update; and conceptual site plans for community-based organizations such as MAʻO Organic Farms, Kalaeloa Heritage and Legacy Foundation, and Kōkua Hawaiʻi Foundation.
 Since joining Townscape in 2013, her most memorable work experiences are the opportunities to talk story and engage with community members throughout the planning process.
 Gabrielle received her bachelor's degree in Economics and Finance from Tulane University and her master's degree from the Department of Urban and Regional Planning from the University of Hawaiʻi at Mānoa.
 She also holds a certificate from the University of Hawaiʻi at Mānoa's Disaster Management and Humanitarian Assistance Program.

 Before joining Townscape in 2022, Rachel spent six years working for a non-profit organization managing roughly three acres of lo‘i kalo.
 One thing she loved most about her job was working with the thousands of volunteers from all over Hawai‘i and even the globe.
 She joined Townscape to continue to work with community and to learn the “back-end” side of ‘āina work.
 Rachel received her bachelor’s degree in Hawaiian Studies and her master’s degree in Natural Resources and Environmental Management from the University of Hawai‘i at Mānoa.
 She has begun working on projects such as the Environmental Assessment for the Diamond Head State Monument and a community-based plan for Pololū Trailhead.
 Rachel has also been assisting our non-profit clients through seeking new sources of funding through the State Grant-In-Aid application.
 She is excited to learn from her new co-workers through the many projects to come.